repoze/repoze.who/README.txt

     You may register a plugin as willing to act as a "challenger".
     Challenger plugins are responsible for initiating a challenge to the requesting user.
-Challenger plugins are invoked by repoze.pam when it decides a challenge is necessary.
+Challenger plugins are invoked by repoze.who when it decides a challenge is necessary.
 A challenge might consist of displaying a form or presenting the user with a basic or digest authentication dialog.

 Configuration File Example

-  repoze.pam is configured using a ConfigParser-style .INI file.
+  repoze.who is configured using a ConfigParser-style .INI file.
 The configuration file has five main types of sections: plugin sections, a general section, an identifiers section, an authenticators section, and a challengers section.
 Each "plugin" section defines a